-In 2021/22 the restrictions surrounding the COVID-19 virus caused us to pause the phased expansion of our service during this time.
-Due to a large drop in our fundraising income, we focused on sustaining the level of care we provided whilst reducing costs.
-During 2022/23, with more sustainable income and successful recruitment into our Alexander's Care Team, we were able to move forward with our plans to grow and develop all areas of the service, especially around Family Support and increasing the provision of respite and end of life support at the hospice and in the community.
+During 2022/23, with more sustainable income following the Covid restrictions and successful recruitment into our Alexander's Care Team, we were able to move forward with our plans to grow and develop all areas of the service, especially around Family Support and increasing the provision of respite and end of life support at the hospice and in the community.
 Due to an unexpected legacy we were able to make a surplus despite the economic climate making income generation difficult.

-For 2023/24 we plan to continue the growth of our children's hospice service.
-The budget for this year is for costs to increase to more than $\pounds 2.8$ million.
-In the current climate it is likely to be difficult to increase income by the same extent and a deficit is expected.
+For 2023/24 this growth was continued despite the difficulty raising income to match the increasing costs due to the economic climate.
+The budget for 2024/25 is for costs to increase to more than £3.05 million.
+In the current climate it is likely to be difficult to increase income by the same extent and another deficit is expected.